 - authorisation by secret ballot (for employee claim action only).

-The Fair Work Act 2009 identifies the following as bargaining representatives in making an enterprise agreement:
+The FW Act identifies the following as bargaining representatives in making an enterprise agreement:

 - an employer that will be covered by the agreement

 - a trade union who has a member that would be covered by the agreement (unless the member has specified in writing that he or she does not wish to be represented by the trade union, or has appointed someone else)